Short Pinkie and the Meaning of a Short Finger in Palmistry

 The ring finger – A short ring finger can show untapped creativity.
 An antisocial or introverted nature.
 It also suggests that the person puts more focus on their outer worlds, such as their ambitions and practical matters.
 They are reliable and self-motivated folk who rarely act irresponsibly.
 Their success comes from drive and ambition, rather than pure talent, but they may be shy in front of an audience, especially if the pinkie is also short.

 The middle finger – A short middle finger shows a lack of seriousness or responsibility.
 This belongs to a risk-taker; there is boundless energy for life and always something to do, but they can quickly become disorganised within their home or work.
 They usually approach life focusing on the now, and not so much the future.
 In a career, they need excitement because it is problematic for them to concentrate on tedious activities.
 As far as boundaries, they may not always follow the rules or care about the law; especially if all the fingers have wide gaps at the base.
 Even more so if with a Simian line.

 Short index finger

-Generally, the short index finger shows a small ego.
+The development of the index finger can vary.
+If it is severely short, it reveals a history of peer group rejection.
+A slightly short index classifies as a deficient father syndrome.
+The personality can be affected either way and generally, the short index finger shows a small ego.
 The person with this little index can lack leadership, unless with a large thumb.
-You can tell if it’s short when it does not reach half-way along the top phalange of the middle finger.
+You can tell if it’s short when it does not reach halfway along the top phalange of the middle finger.

 Sometimes a low-set index can appear short, but the meaning is very similar because of the under-developed region.
 These people can be very caring about others needs but might struggle with looking after their own or finding their purpose in life.
 It may come from a lack of confidence in their ability or just an absence of direction in the early years.
 They can be easily persuaded due to their kindness or failure to make their decisions.